 About 62.8% of students complete their degree in four years at Rensselaer Polytechnic Institute, which is higher than the U.S. average of 36.0%.
 Around 94.0% of first-year students come back to Rensselaer Polytechnic Institute for their second year of school.
 Videos from RPI can be a good way to explore school.

 Any student pursuing a degree in Physics has to check out Columbia University in the City of New York.
 Physics majors from Columbia University in the City of New York receive an earnings boost of approximately 27.2% above the typical income of physics graduates.
 Located in New York, New York, this university is right for individuals who thrive in an urban setting.

 Siena College is among your top options if you want to study Physics.
-Situated in Loudonville, New York, provides a comfortable, suburban atmosphere for scholars.
+It is found in the suburban location of Loudonville, New York.

 SUNY Plattsburgh is among your best bets if you want to study Physics.
 Students who delight in a more relaxed life will appreciate the school's location in the small town of Plattsburgh, New York.